how to deal with haters in life

 The best way to deal with online haters is to simply block them, so they can’t contact you anymore.

-People often end up posting negative comments online due to the perceived anonymity and safety that the internet provides.
-This makes them less afraid, in addition to the typically fewer consequences that bullying others online brings along.
+People often end up making malicious comments online due to the perceived anonymity and safety that the internet provides.
+This makes them less afraid, in addition to the fewer consequences that bullying others online typically brings along.

 That’s why trying to catch them or talking things out is mostly less effective on the internet.
 Especially when they’re doing so without showing their true name, which is something people who are engaging in negative, forbidden actions do most of the time.